Issue 10 will be our last release for a while. Given this indefinite hiatus, we would love to hear from:

 Producers: We accept works created by people who identify as queer/LGBTQIA+.
 If you think you fit the bill, you probably do.
 We give priority to pieces from Indigenous people, Black people and other People of Colour.
 We are also keen to hear from other folks who are underrepresented in outdoors and/or queer media (e.g. people with disabilities, fat people, people of different faiths, youth and elders, people with experiences of homelessness and/or poverty, queer families, neurodivergent/neuroatypical people and folks with chronic illness).
 Queer Out Here submissions don’t have to focus on identity, just hit us with your outdoors-themed audio.

-You can listen to Issue 01, Issue 02, Issue 03, Issue 04, Issue 05 Side A and Issue 05 Side B, Issue 06, Issue 07 and Issue 08 to hear the kinds of pieces we've featured before, or check out our inspiration page.
+You can listen to Issue 01, Issue 02, Issue 03, Issue 04, Issue 05 Side A and Issue 05 Side B, Issue 06, Issue 07, Issue 08 and Issue 09 to hear the kinds of pieces we've featured before, or check out our inspiration page.

 Submission guidelines and submission form link

-Submission window 1: We are open to submissions only from queer/LGBTQIA+ Black people, Indigenous people and other People of Colour from 1 November 2023 to 1 December 2023.
+• Submission window 1: We are open to submissions only from queer/LGBTQIA+ Black people, Indigenous people and other People of Colour from early March 2025 to 1 April 2025.

-How to submit: Via the submissions form (now closed).
+• How to submit: Via this submissions form on Google (if you do not wish to use Google, let us know).
 The form will take 5-10 minutes to complete if you've prepared everything - longer if you haven't!
 Please pay attention to the maximum word counts.
 We’ll ask for:

-Payment: £15 thank you gift/payment for every submission used in Queer Out Here.**
+• Payment: £15 (or equivalent) thank you gift/payment for every submission used in Queer Out Here.**

 * We understand that this imprecise framing (BIPOC) is not embraced by some communities around the world.
 Some people argue it does not capture the specificity or differences of their experience, or that this framing is mostly only relevant to North America where it originated and has been popularised.
 Please know that in using this framing, we do not mean to exclude anyone or flatten out different identities.